ossf/scorecard-webapp/README.md

 [netlify.toml](./netlify.toml).
 Any changes committed to [netlify.toml](./netlify.toml) and [scorecards-site/](./scorecards-site) on
 `main` branch gets automatically deployed to production.
 So please make sure to review deploy previews when making changes to the site.
+The documentation for local development can be found [here](/scorecards-site/README.md)

 The API uses [OpenAPI](https://www.openapis.org/) spec and [go-swagger](https://goswagger.io/) to auto-generate server and client code.
 Any